Micheál Donoghue: Senior

 In December 2015 Donoghue succeeded Anthony Cunningham as Galway manager starting in the 2016 Season.

 On 3 April 2016, Galway lost to Cork in a Division 1A Relegation Play-Off by 2-22 to 0-25 and were relegated to Division 1B for 2017.
 On 3 July 2016, Galway lost the Leinster Final to Kilkenny on a 0-22 to 1-26 scoreline after having a three-point lead at half-time.

 On 22 April 2017, Galway won the 2017 National Hurling League after a 3-21 to 0-14 win against Tipperary in the final.

 On 2 July 2017, Galway won their second ever Leinster Senior Hurling title after a 0-29 to 1-17 win against Wexford in the final.

 On 6 August 2017, Galway qualified for the 2017 All-Ireland Senior Hurling Championship Final after a one-point victory over Tipperary in the semi-final.
 On 3 September 2017, Donoghue and his Galway team were crowned All Ireland Champions after defeating Waterford on a 0-26 to 2-17 scoreline in the final.
 This was Galway's first All Ireland senior hurling title since 1988.

 In November 2018, Donoghue was ratified for a further two years as Galway manager.

 In August 2019, Donoghue stepped down as Galway manager.

 Dublin

 In an unexpected announcement issued on the morning of 22 August 2022, Donoghue was appointed on a three-year term as Dublin senior hurling team manager.

 Donoghue stepped down as Dublin manager on 8 August 2024, just under seven weeks after his side were knocked out of the All-Ireland Senior Hurling Championship at the quarter-final stage by eventual runners-up Cork.

 Galway

 In August 2024, Donoghue was re-appointed as Galway senior hurling manager on a four year term.

+On 6 June 2026, Galway defeated Dublin to win the 2026 Leinster Hurling Championship.
+It was a third Leinster title for Donoghue and his first since returning as manager.